Skip to main content

 Number Noun

 The Number noun can be nested inside the Dial verb.
-It contains the DID number to be dialed.
-It supports the following attributes:
+It specifies the DID number to be dialed.
+It supports dialing to standard phone numbers and can optionally specify a trunk group SID for forced routing.

 AttributeData TypeDescription